Players reside at the Briscoe Quad Dormitory, 1225 North Fee Lane

 Cell phones are permitted in player’s rooms but not during camp activities, training sessions, meals, or while walking to and from training sessions.
 It is recommended that all electronics and phones remain in the dorm rooms during camp activities, and dorm rooms are locked by players.

 Cell phones are not recommended for players ages 11, 12 and 13.
-We have observed that homesickness increases with constant contact with parents.
+We have observed that homesickness increases with constant contact with parents and texting creates frequent miscommunication due to lack of context.
 It is difficult to engage a homesick child with other players and staff if they are consistently calling home.
 With three training sessions per day, most players cannot wait to sleep, but an iPod/headphones works best for music, etc.

 Please do not send your son with any type of portable speakers.